kamranahmedse/developer-roadmap/src/data/question-groups/nodejs/nodejs.md

       Streams are objects that allow you to read data from a source or write data to a destination in a continuous manner.
 They are used to handle large amounts of data efficiently.
     topics:
       - 'Core'
-      - 'Intermediate'
+      - 'Advanced'
   - question: What is difference between `fork` and `spawn` methods of `child_process` module?
     answer: |
       The `fork` method is used when you want to run another JavaScript file in a separate worker.
 It's like having a friend with a specific task.
 You can communicate with them via messages and they can send messages back to you.
 The `spawn` method is used when you want to run a command in a separate process.
 It's like asking someone to do a specific.
 You can communicate with them via stdin/stdout/stderr, but it's more like giving orders and getting results.
     topics:
       - 'Core'
-      - 'Intermediate'
+      - 'Advanced'
   - question: What is the `os` module?
     answer: |
       The `os` module provides methods for interacting with the operating system.
 It can be used to get information about the operating system, such as the hostname, platform, architecture, etc.
     topics:
       - 'Core'
-      - 'Beginner'
+      - 'Intermediate'
   - question: Can you access the DOM in Node.js?
     answer: |
       No, you cannot access the DOM in Node.js because it does not have a DOM.
 It is a server-side runtime for JavaScript, so it does not have access to the browser's DOM.